asbru-cm/asbru-cm/doc/General/Upgrade.md

 ![Downgrade warning](images/upgrade2.png)

-Please note that, as for the upgrade, a copy of your existing configuration will be done before processed with the downgrade.
+Please note that, as for the upgrade, a copy of your existing configuration will be done before processing with the downgrade.

 If you don't want to downgrade your files, you will be offered to create a new configuration directory: